ehlesp/smallab-k8s-pve-guide/G906 - Appendix 06 ~ Handling VM or VM template volumes.md

     In this case, just 1.98 GiB are actually in use in the thinpool and, at this point, only the `base-100-disk-0` volume is present there.

-    And what about the columns `Path` and the `DMPath` of the `lvs` ouput?
+    And what about the columns `Path` and the `DMPath` of the `lvs` output?
 They're the paths to the handler files used by the system to manage the light volumes.
 You can see them with the `ls` command, except the ones used for the `base-100-disk-0` volume.
 Since this volume is not active (remember the `k` flag in the `Attr` column), you won't find the corresponding files present in the system.

     In conclusion, with the storage structure you have setup in your system, mostly based on LVM thinpools, all your hard disk volumes will be **virtual** volumes within LVM **thinpools**.
 In the case of your VM template's sole hard disk, the concrete LVM location is as follows: